Last Updated: July 2019

 In the event Customer objects to a new Sub-processor, as described above, PeopleDoc will use reasonable efforts to make available to Customer a change in the Services or recommend a commercially reasonable change to Customer’s configuration or use of the Services to avoid Processing of Personal Data by the objected-to new Sub-processor without unreasonably burdening the Customer.

-If PeopleDoc is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may terminate the applicable Contract or Order Form(s) with respect only to those Services which cannot be provided by PeopleDoc without the use of the objected-to new Sub-processor by providing written notice to PeopleDoc, with return receipt requested.
+If PeopleDoc is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) days, Customer may upon prior written notice to the other Party, terminate the Agreement or Order Form(s) with respect only to those services which cannot be provided by PeopleDoc without the use of the objected-to new Sub-Processor.

 In the event that Customer elects to terminate the Contract or Order Form(s) in accordance with this policy, PeopleDoc will refund Customer any prepaid fees covering the remainder of the term of such Agreement or Order Form(s) following the effective date of termination with respect to such terminated Services, without imposing a penalty for such termination on Customer.
 PeopleDoc will not be deemed to be in breach of its obligations under the Contract or any applicable Order Form(s).